Discord-Oxygen/Discord-LibreBot/README.md

 An open-source Discord Bot (concept)

 # Features
+## easy setup
+THe Bot works perfectly on defualt settings
+It has an extremly simple to use GUI and you just need to invite the Bot and it sets up everythig automatically But you can configure and twerk everything if you want to

 ## Moderation
 <li>Infractions System</li>
 <li>Automatic Actions based on Infractions (e.g. 3 Infractions / one day => Tempmute 1 week)</li>